-RAUC expects the file /etc/rauc/system.conf to describe the system it runs on in a way that all relevant information for performing updates and making decisions are given.
+RAUC expects its central configuration file /etc/rauc/system.conf to describe the system it runs on in a way that all relevant information for performing updates and making decisions are given.

-Note: For a full reference of the system.conf file refer to section System Configuration File
+Note: For a full reference of the system.conf file refer to section System Configuration File.